The interviewer asks “Why are you looking for change”.

-He did not mention, what exactly make him tired about work.
-Why he do not get along with his boss and what kind of opportunities he is looking for which are missing in his present job.
+He did not mention, what exactly makes him tired of work.
+Why he does not get along with his boss and what kind of opportunities he is looking for which are missing in his present job.
 His answer made him look like someone who wants to change the job just for the sake of it without any valid reason.
 He made so many statements in his answer but didn’t back them up with proper justification, which left room for assumptions.

 So it is really important to answer this interview question with a valid explanation.
 A poorly framed answer can put you in a wrong position.

 From Interviewers’ perspective, this question is imperative as the answer to this question give real insight into candidate’s intention.
 They basically want to check whether you are leaving the organization for the right reasons or not.